georgiee/angular-workshop-skipbo/docs/01-modules.md

 # Modules & Injection
 Let me begin with a question and an answer:

-> Question: What would you have ripped out of Angular if you had one breaking change for freee. ?
+> Question: What would you have ripped out of Angular if you had one breaking change for free. ?
 > Answer: NgModules

 That question got asked at the Angular Panel at the end of the two day Angular Connect conference in London.

 Igor Minar himself answered this.
-Not in this shortnes nor in this determination but he talked about the modules thing being unfortunate.
+Not in this shortness nor in this determination but he talked about the modules thing being unfortunate.

 But it's learnable.
 I expect everybody to have already a basic knowledge to let's start with a quick overview by looking at all fields of a module.